 Elected on his first attempt at public office in 1988 at the age of 33, he served for twelve years on the Long Beach City Council.
-He was twice elected Vice Mayor from 1990-1994; he also served as Chair of the State and Federal Legislative Committee and the Economic Development and Finance Committee during his tenure on the Council.
-His accomplishments include establishing a state Enterprise Zone for Long Beach, Business Improvement Association (Bixby Knolls) and the North Long Beach Redevelopment Area.
+He was twice elected as Vice Mayor from 1990-1994 and served as Chair of the State and Federal Legislative Committee and the Economic Development and Finance Committee during his tenure on the Council.
+His accomplishments include working with local employers and residents in establishing a state Enterprise Zone for Long Beach, Business Improvement Association (Bixby Knolls) and the North Long Beach Redevelopment Area.

 Kellogg is a lifelong resident of Long Beach.
 He attended Longfellow Elementary, Hughes Junior High School and Jordan High School where he was active in student government and sports.
 Following his days as a student at LBCC, he attended the University of Oregon on an athletic scholarship, lettering in football and earning his Bachelor of Science Degree in History.
 He was also honored with an Outstanding Senior Award.

 Jeff Kellogg and his wife Pam have lived in the Los Cerritos / Virginia Country Club area of Long Beach for the past twenty-five years.
 They are both involved in numerous organizations and causes that reflect their personal beliefs and interests.
+Pam owns and operates her interior design showrooms in Orange and San Diego County.
 Their son (Trevor) and daughter (Rachel) both graduated from Poly High School and are attending college.